Cecil, 4 other Cardinals on injured list to start season

-JUPITER, Fla. — The St. Louis Cardinals placed five players on the injured list as they began to shape their roster for Thursday’s opener at the Milwaukee Brewers.
+JUPITER, Fla. — The St. Louis Cardinals placed five players on the injured list as they shaped their roster for Thursday’s opener at Milwaukee.

 Justin Williams is on the IL with a fracture in his right hand, though the Cardinals have plenty of depth in the outfield and he will likely head to Triple-A Memphis when he’s ready to go.